 A1.
-Registered person has to apply for approval to account for payment basis in Application Form GST01.
+Registered person has to apply for approval to account for payment basis to DG.
 DG will issue approval in writing stating all requirements as according to the payment basis conditions.

 Once approved, you can start to use payment basis accounting and continue to do so for a period of 3 years or until your GST taxable turnover reaches RM1 million.